 The open expression of feeling in any relationship is vital to the continued growth of the relationship.
 Lovemaking should not be overlooked in a relationship, but it need not be the only ingredient that exists in a relationship either.
 Lovemaking is the icing on the cake and it gets there by mixing all of the above mentioned ingredients.

 Good lovemaking starts outside of the bedroom.
 If you want to increase the frequency and intensity of your lovemaking, try to increase the frequency and intensity of your communication, willingness to work as a team, sharing of self, being kind and supportive, give space and freedom to explore individual interests.
+This is why many couples find it helpful to consider looking for romantic sex videos to help them add some extra spice to their lovemaking caking.
+Sometimes we can get bored of eating the same cake with the same ingredients all the time and thats ok.
+Changing things up in the bedroom is perfectly healthy.
 All of these ingredients will add to the makings of a fine, wonderfully iced cake.